Vanilla Kubernetes

 • Secret

-create secret secret-volume containing keystore.jceks file
+create a secret-volume secret containing a keystore.jceks file

 kubectl create -n midpoint-deployment secret generic secret-volume --from-file=keystore.jceks

-sample of the secret with the keystore
+sample of a secret with a keystore

 apiVersion: v1